Utkarsh101001/Interpretable-AI-for-ECG-Signal-Based-Cardiac-Abnormality-Detection/README.md

 This is a personal project focused on developing an interpretable and lightweight AI model for ECG signal-based cardiac abnormality detection.
 The goal is to design a lightweight and transparent Decision Tree classifier that can identify heart abnormalities from ECG signals while maintaining clinical interpretability.

 ## Overview
-This project investigates the use of an interpretable Decision Tree classifier for detecting cardiac abnormalities from ECG signals.

-The primary focus is to balance diagnostic performance with clinical transparency.
-By constraining the maximum depth of the Decision Tree, the model remains fully explainable, allowing each prediction to be represented as a clear and traceable set of decision rules.

-This prototype aims to systematically analyze how limiting model complexity affects diagnostic performance.

-Motivation

-In cardiac abnormality detection, missing a diseased case (False Negative) can have serious or life-threatening consequences.
-Therefore, Sensitivity (True Positive Rate) is treated as the primary performance metric in this project.

-Although deeper or more complex models may improve overall accuracy, they reduce interpretability and clinical trust.
-In healthcare applications, transparency is critical for:

-Clinical validation

-Trustworthy deployment

-Alignment with established physiological knowledge

-This project explores whether high Sensitivity can be maintained while enforcing strict interpretability constraints through shallow Decision Trees.
+Adoption of AI in the healthcare industry has increased significantly in the past decade.
+There has been extensive research on the use of AI in medical diagnosis, with thousands of models and publications demonstrating promising diagnostic accuracy across imaging and clinical decision support.

+Despite academic progress, real-world clinical adoption remains uneven.
+While adoption is growing in some domains, especially imaging, it is still moderate in many settings, and in some low-resource environments, it remains limited.
+This is not surprising, given what is at stake.
+Clinical diagnosis directly affects patient outcomes, and doctors are understandably cautious about relying on tools they do not fully understand, especially in high-risk situations.

+This is why there is a need for lightweight and interpretable AI models that are not only deployable in low-resource settings but also easily interpretable by medical professionals.

+The aim of this project is to develop an AI-based cardiac abnormality detector using Decision Trees, which are inherently lightweight and interpretable.
+We will focus on the trade-off between the model’s performance (primarily Sensitivity) and its interpretability by constraining the maximum depth of the tree.
+We will also try to identify the minimum tree depth, number of nodes, and other structural parameters that achieve clinically acceptable Sensitivity.
 Objectives

+## Objectives

-🎯 Primary Objective
+### Primary Objective

-Maximize Sensitivity in detecting cardiac abnormalities while limiting Decision Tree depth to preserve full clinical interpretability.
+Studying the trade-off between the model’s performance and its interpretability by constraining the maximum depth of the tree while limiting Decision Tree depth to preserve full clinical interpretability.

-📌 Secondary Objectives
+### Secondary Objectives

 Analyze how Sensitivity changes as tree depth increases.

-Study the trade-off between predictive performance and interpretability.

-Identify the minimum tree depth that achieves clinically acceptable Sensitivity.
+Analyiseperformance metrics (e.g. Specificity, F1-score) to quantify overall perfromance of the model, and to identify the minimum tree depth, number of nodes, and other structural parameters that achieve clinically acceptable Sensitivity.

-Evaluate additional performance metrics (Specificity, F1-score) as secondary measures.

-If you later decide to convert this into a thesis-oriented repository, we can expand this into:

-Methodology

-Experimental Design

-Dataset Description

-Results & Analysis

-Future Work

-For now, this version is clean, focused, and appropriate for sharing an early prototype with a prospective PhD supervisor.